UGE International

 UGE International is a worldwide distributed solar energy company, founded in 2008, with headquarters in New York City and Toronto, and a local office in the Philippines.
 As of 2021, the company has installed 500MW of solar energy worldwide and completed more than 700 projects.
+In 2024, UGE was acquired by investment firm NOVA Infrastructure.

 Services

 The company develops, owns, and operates community and commercial solar & energy storage projects.
 Building owners, landowners, and institutional and commercial entities serve as site hosts for the solar projects.
 Residential and commercial off-takers subscribe to receive electricity from the solar projects.
 UGEngineering, a subsidiary of UGE International, provides engineering consulting services to clients in the United States and abroad.

 Financial - TSX listing

 In 2014 the company was publicly listed on the TSX Venture Exchange (TSX:UGE.V).
 The Haywood Securities initiated research coverage on the company in November 2017, setting a target share price of $1 and in June 2018, the SeeThru Equity initiated coverage with a price target of C$1.02 / $0.78.